Tessellation Module (-T)

 • random: ODF = 1, i.e. no or “random” texture (standard case);

-• odf(mesh=file(<mesh_file>),val=file(<value_file>)): ODF described by <mesh_file> (a mesh of the fundamental region of orientation space) and <value_file> (a Data File containing the ODF values at the mesh elements);
+• odf(mesh=file(<mesh_file>),val=file(<value_file>)[,theta=<theta>): ODF described by <mesh_file> (a mesh of the fundamental region of orientation space), <value_file> (a Data File containing the ODF values at the mesh elements) and <theta> is the (optional, Neper-style) size of the kernel used to general the ODF (1-D standard deviation expressed in degrees, if any).

 • <orientation>[:<distribution>]: a continuous distribution about a discrete orientation (the distribution itself is optional, see below);